trzy/FasterRCNN/README.md

 What could possibly go wrong?
 This left me pulling my hair out for *weeks*.
 My model was acheiving very good mean average precision scores, comparable to the paper and other implementations, but the predicted boxes seemed ever-so-slightly worse when examined visually.
 The effect was subtle and random.

 I went through every line of code tearing the model apart and putting it back together.
 At last, after glancing at these lines for what seemed like the thousandth time, it hit me: I was saving the optimizer state, as I had seen done elsewhere in PyTorch examples, but was also *loading* it again.
 The training process involves changing the learning rate after 10 epochs.
-In my implementation, this is done by running the program again initialized with the previous run's weights, but I was clobbering the new learning rate with the *old* one.
+In my implementation, this is done by re-running the program initialized with the previous run's weights, but I was clobbering the new learning rate with the *old* one.

-**Takeaway lesson:** when saving and loading model state, pay careful attention to what it actually includes.
+**Takeaway Lesson:** When saving and loading model state, pay careful attention to what it actually includes.

 ### Instabilities in TensorFlow Due to Gradient Propagation

-The reason the TensorFlow version includes an alternative choice of optimizer and other options (`--clipnorm` and `--detector-logits`) is because I added them in hopes of fixing convergence issues that plagued me for weeks.
+The reason the TensorFlow version includes an alternative choice of optimizer and other options (`--clipnorm` and `--detector-logits`) is because I added them while debugging convergence issues that plagued me for weeks.
 The first sign of trouble was the appearance of NaNs in the loss that would then clobber all the weights and prevent further training.
 Having seen the use of gradient norm clipping in [Matterport's MaskRCNN implementation](https://github.com/matterport/Mask_RCNN), I added the `--clipnorm` option and the NaNs mostly disappeared when using values of 4.0 or less.
 They would ocassionally appear in the loss but this turned out to be an innocuous and rare issue: no valid proposals generated by the RPN.
 The fix was obvious; see the change to `detector.py` in commit `aed8143`.